PelagusWallet/pelagus-docs/docs/develop/api/quai-provider.md

 description: Reference for the Pelagus Provider API.
 ---

-The Pelagus provider API is a global Javascript API injected into the browser by Pelagus.
-The Pelagus provider and API are accessible via the injected `window.ethereum` object, which allows applications to interface with users through a variety of methods and requests.
-You can use a combination of the available methods, properties, and events within your application to request user accounts, prompt the signing of messages and transactions, and more.
+The Pelagus provider API is a global Javascript API injected into the browser by the extension.
+The Pelagus provider and API are accessible via the injected `window.ethereum` object, which allows applications to interface with the users and the network.

 ## Properties